 Stones that help with the crown chakra assist in clearing any blockages related to spirit and enlightenment.
 As a chakra so connected with spirituality, white and clear crystals are used for addressing problems with this chakra.
 Clear Quartz is a popular stone for clearing any negative energy that can be blocking your chakra.
 Diamonds are a powerful stone for this chakra in terms of releasing energy and bringing illumination.
 Purple stones are also connected with the crown chakra, with the most popular being Amethyst.
 Other healing stones for the crown chakra include Apophyllite, Selenite, Lavender Quartz, and Sugilite.

-Each chakra plays an important role in empowering us to be our best selves, and the crown chakra is no exception.
+Each chakra plays an important role in empowering us to be our best selves, and this one is no exception.
 Our connection to something greater allows us to approach our lives with purpose, divine inspiration, wonder, and a broader perspective.
 Further, aligned crown chakras can remind us all of our connectedness to each other and all things, encouraging us to live from a place of unity and lovingkindness — what a beautiful world we could create.